 In the most desolate and desperate situations, hope can shine and miracles do happen.
 Know this and be well.

 I remember the details with perfect clarity of that evening of Dec 23, 1997.
-Amanda and I were returning home on a snowmobile from a overnight cabin trip with friends in the middle of Labrador, our home.
-It was a lengthy trip over the frozen lakes and we had left in the mid afternoon with another couple of friends but got separated along the way because we had to make a stop to switch gas tanks.
-Not long after we started on our way again, I was sitting comfortably and listening to music on my Walkman when Amanda yelled “look out!
+Amanda and I were returning home on a snowmobile from a overnight cabin trip with friends in the middle of Labrador – our home.
+It was a lengthy trip over the frozen lakes and we had left in the mid-afternoon with another couple of friends, but got separated along the way because we had to make a stop to switch gas tanks.
+Not long after we started back on our way, I sat comfortably and listened to my Walkman when Amanda yelled “look out!
 We’re going in!”
-Through the ice we went, Amanda went to the left of the ski doo, I went to the right and immediately submerged into the frigid December waters of a Labrador lake.

-Kevin Collins Photography
+Kevin Collins's avatarKevin Collins Photography

 Back in October our family had a free weekend, so a last minute decision, and we ended up at the Toronto Zoo.
 We used to have a membership several years ago but found that we weren’t going enough to justify it.